LBL: Logarithmic Barrier Loss Function for One-class Classification: Conclusions

 \section{Conclusions}

 In this paper, two novel OCC loss functions named LBL and LBLSig were proposed.
 LBL employed the logarithmic barrier function to approximate the OCC objective smoothly.
-It assigned large gradients to the margin samples and thus derived more compact hypersphere.
-Due to the instability of the optimization of LBL, the LBLSig was further proposed by introducing a unilateral relaxation Sigmoid function.
-The LBLSig can be seen as the fusion of the MSE and the CE and the optimization of LBLSig was smoother owing to the unilateral relaxation Sigmoid function.
+It assigned large gradients to margin samples and thus derived more compact hypersphere.
+LBLSig was further proposed to improve the optimization smoothness and stability by utilizing a unilateral relaxation Sigmoid function.
+LBLSig can be seen as the fusion of MSE and CE.
 The superior performance of the proposed LBL and LBLSig was experimentally verified in comparisons with several state-of-the-art OCC algorithms.